ArchUsr64/circle_rasterization/README.md

 ## Controls
 The viewport is rasterized into a square grid with the circle radius being normalized to the grid.
 Use mouse wheel to adjust the radius of the circle and `+` or `-` key to adjust the grid size.
+To switch between light and dark mode, use the `L` and `D` key.